cristalnaya/reactnd-project-myreads/README.md

 * Clone this repo in your terminal with the command `git clone https://github.com/cristalnaya/reactnd-project-myreads.git`
 * or just download it to your computer
-* change directory into `cd reactnd-project-myreads-master`
+* change directory into `cd reactnd-project-myreads`
 * run `npm install` in your terminal
-* run `npm start` and the app will run locally on port: 3000.
+* run `npm start` and the app will run locally on port: 3000

 Note: [Node JS](https://nodejs.org/en/download/) and [NPM (Node Package Manager)](https://www.npmjs.com/get-npm) is required to install and run the application.